Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 to a list of existing faces and determining which face has the highest resemblance to the other faces' feature vectors (DeepFace, 2022).
-The fact that the DeepFace facial recognition software learns from each new photo it recognises and adds what it discovers to the database in order to improve a person's facial profile is one of the program's most advantageous features.
+The fact that the DeepFace facial recognition software learns from each new photo it recognises and adds what it discovers to the database to improve a person's facial profile is one of the program's most advantageous features.

-**How does Apple Face ID work, and what is it?**
+### How does Apple Face ID work, and what is it?

 Before, a simple number password protected Apple products, but starting with the iPhone 5S in 2013, they were getting read off in favour of